LEGO experience centre

-The LEGO House, an experience centre being built in Billund, Denmark, by Lego Group, will imbibe the playful yet educational tone of the LEGO toys and offer an inspirational experience to its visitors.
-It is one of LEGO Group's contributions to the vision of creating Billund as the Capital of Children.
+The LEGO House, an experience centre built in Billund, Denmark, by Lego Group, to embody the playful yet educational tone of the LEGO toys and offer an inspirational experience to its visitors.
+It is one of LEGO Group’s contributions to the vision of creating Billund as the Capital of Children.

 The Lego Group is 75% owned by KIRKBI and 25% owned by the LEGO Foundation, through Koldingvej 2, Billund.

-The 23m-tall structure having a built-up area of approximately 12,000m2 is being constructed at the site of a now razed town hall.
-It is scheduled to open in 2017 and is estimated to attract approximately 250,000 visitors a year.
+The 23m-tall structure having a built-up area of approximately 12,000m² is constructed at the site of a now-razed town hall.
+Opened in September 2017, the LEGO House attracts approximately 250,000 visitors a year.

 The ‘Iceberg’ is a 22,600m² residential structure, named for its luminosity, pointed peaks and commanding presence.